geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 It's more correct than remu.

 ##### **Geohot** [[00:19:08](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1148)]
 However, it's 100x slower than remu.
 I think I can get that down to 10x.
-And then I think...
+And then I think..
 And we have a Python emulator.

 ##### **Qazalin** [[00:19:23](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1163)]
 I'll keep remu in my little corner.

 ##### **Geohot** [[00:19:27](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1167)]
 Well, we'll keep remu up there for the compare emulator test.
 That's kind of the best test to quickly find bugs.
-Oh, remu is more correct than...I tried the real one.
+Oh, remu is more correct than..I tried the real one.
 I tried Navisim.
 Remu is more correct than Navisim.

 ##### **Chenyu** [[00:19:45](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1185)]
 In what way?